endocrimes/Persist/README.md

 ### Stack setup

-Persist gives you full access to the configuration of it's underlying stores via the StoreType enum, providing safe construction of InMemory, SQLite, and Binary store types, and allows you to also provide a custom store type.
+Persist gives you full access to the configuration of its underlying stores via the `StoreType` enum, providing safe construction of in-memory, sqlite, and binary store types, and allows you to also provide a custom store type.

-Creating an in memory store would look like this:
+Creating an in-memory store would look like this:

 ```swift
 import Persist